 - Which team members are responsible for scenario planning?

 What have they done so far to forecast your future?
 What resources do they need now to free up more time to study the market and present a range of options?

 Without generating data and thinking carefully using sensible assumptions, nothing will happen.
 It takes time to gather data and therefore your team and business are not ready to make decisions, test assumptions etc without first gathering.

 There’s a saying, “you reap what you sow” This is the order and you cannot change it.
 If you fail to gather intelligence, then how on earth will you make a decision that counts for anything?
 You may as well stick your finger in the air and make guess.

 Your first strategic meeting is to understand what you currently know, what needs to be known, who is going to gather the data, analyse it and present the findings.
-The second stage is to arrange your team for the big meeting where you ask the most difficult questions, pool together your resources and create a flexible game plan based on solid information, and yet with the ability to change direction quickly.
+The second stage is to arrange your team for the big meeting where you ask the most difficult questions, pool together your resources and create a flexible game plan with SMART goals based on solid information, and yet with the ability to change direction quickly.

 A business that remains inflexible will most likely go out of business within the next 10 years.